MichaelRoyceCarroll/montestrike/README.md

 **Monte Carlo US Option Probability of Touch Estimator**

-MonteStrike is a high-performance CUDA-accelerated library for calculating the probability that an option will touch its strike price before expiration using Geometric Brownian Motion Monte Carlo simulation.
+MonteStrike is a high-performance CUDA-accelerated library for estimating the probability that an option will touch its strike price before expiration using Geometric Brownian Motion Monte Carlo simulation.
 Designed for stock trading hobbyists and GPU computing enthusiasts.

 ## ⚠️ Financial Disclaimer